 Meditation can be called a consciousness-changing technique that has several benefits for psychological well-being.
 In this technique, a person focuses the mind on a particular object, thought or activity to treat attention and awareness, to achieve a mentally clear and emotionally calm and stable state.

 Meditation comes in several forms that include the following:

 2. Heart-centered meditation is all about quieting your mind and bringing awareness to the heart.
 It's the energy centre in the middle of your chest.

-- 3. Mindfulness meditation motivates you to focus objectively on negative thoughts as they come to your mind so that you can achieve a state of calm.
+3. Mindfulness meditation motivates you to focus objectively on negative thoughts as they come to your mind so that you can achieve a state of calm.

 4. Tai Chi and Quigong are moving forms of meditation that consist of physical exercise along with breathing and focus.

-- 5. Walking meditation teaches you to turn your focus to both body and mind as you breathe in time with your footsteps.
+5. Walking meditation teaches you to turn your focus to both body and mind as you breathe in time with your footsteps.

 How Does Meditation Affect Physiologically and Psychologically?When you make use of meditation in your daily life, it alters your view and response to your surroundings.
 Meditation can have both physiological and psychological effects on an individual